The Company's Beginning

-We also offer discounts full time carers and emergancy service workers.
+We also provide discounts full time carers and emergancy service workers.
 These people are the backbone to any functioning society and we offer our discounts to them to show our appreciation for the work they do.
-We offer a discount code that has unlimited uses and lasts until January of the next year.
-If you're still in that line of work when the code expires, we'll give you a new discount code that will last another year.
+This works by giving someone who’s qualified a unique discount code that has unlimited uses and lasts until January of the next year.
+If you're still in that line of work when the code expires, we'll give you a new code that will last another year.
 Check our discounts page to see if you're eligible.

-We also offer discounts to those who may have less money or may be more in need of optimal nutrition.
+There are also discounts for those who may have less money or may be more in need of optimal nutrition.
 If you receive any form of state welfare for being unemployed or temporarily unable to work, we will provide you with a similar code to those mentioned above.
 If you are a pensioner or are receiving welfare for a life-long disability, we offer a life-long discount code with unlimited personal uses so you don't have to worry about the hassle of reapplying for a new code.
 If you are unsure if you are eligible for a code or don't know if your code expires, contact us and we'll be more than happy to help.

 The Environment And Us